 After switching on the refrigerator, push the confirmation button for 2 seconds.

 The symbols for the sources start to blink.
 Push the confirmation button again.

-arrow buttons to choose the desired cooling level.
+The cooling level indicators start to blink.
+Use the arrow buttons to choose the desired cooling level.